-The Freehand's restaurant is located in a historic 1930s house directly adjacent to the hostel—also designed by Roman & Williams, the interior has a colorful, beachy vibe complete with picnic tables, bright pink and green shelving, blue-and-white wallpaper, and tables lit with Virgin Mary candles.
-The menu is a hodge-podge of cuisines that's illustrative of Miami's melting pot, incorporating Caribbean, South American, and Middle Eastern foods in dishes like cheese bread made with cassava flour, banana fosters pancakes with Appleton rum, or arepas with ropa vieja and queso de mano.
-Don't leave without ordering one of their tiki-bar-inspired drinks, which are served with a garnish of orchids, plastic sunglasses, and upside-down nips of rum.
+The Freehand's restaurant is located in a historic 1930s house directly adjacent to the hotel—also designed by Roman and Williams, the interior has a colorful, beachy vibe complete with picnic tables, bright pink-and-green shelving, blue-and-white wallpaper, and tables lit with Virgin Mary candles.
+The menu is a hodgepodge of cuisines that's illustrative of Miami's melting pot—Caribbean, South American, and Middle Eastern flavors meld together in dishes like cheese bread made with cassava flour, banana bread French toast with Appleton rum, and arepas with ropa vieja and queso de mano.
+Don't leave without having one of the tiki-bar-inspired drinks, which are served with a garnish of orchids, plastic sunglasses, and upside-down nips of rum.

 2395 Collins Ave., Mid-Beach

 Tom Colicchio's restaurant inside the 1 Hotel matches the rest of the building's airy, beachy aesthetic, with woven chairs, light woods, brass light fixtures, and a generous patio overlooking Collins Avenue.
-It's a great choice if you're picky about meat and fish, as Colicchio serves only antibiotic-free meat and locally caught fish.
+Admirably, Colicchio serves only antibiotic-free meat and locally caught fish.
 There's also an excellent raw bar (perfect with a crisp white wine on a hot afternoon) and a peaceful Sunday brunch.
 If you can snag a reservation on a Friday or Saturday night, you'll be treated to live music performed by local musicians while you eat.

 1700 James Ave., Mid-Beach

-Casa Tua also has an Aspen outpost, and like its cold-weather sister, this location serves upscale Northern Italian fare—think burrata with organic tomatoes, tuna tartare, specialty risottos, grilled branzino, biscotti, and gelato.
+Casa Tua also has an Aspen outpost, and like its cold-weather sister, this location serves upscale Northern Italian fare—burrata with organic tomatoes, tuna tartare, various risottos, grilled branzino, biscotti, and gelato.
 The restaurant occupies a luxurious Tuscan-style villa that's also home to a hotel and exhibition space; ask for a seat on the outdoor patio, which is lush and green and adorned with the subtlest twinkle lights and antique lanterns hanging from the trees.
-It's a great spot for a date night.
+It's perfetto for a date night.

 4385 Collins Ave., Mid-Beach

-Tucked into the lush courtyard of the SoHo Beach House, Cecconi’s is the kind of place you’ll go for lunch and want to linger through sunset cocktails.
-Tiny lights are wrapped around the branches of the buttonwood trees overhead, small Edison bulbs hang from the wooden beams, and the flooring is a stripped antique Nile-green tile.
-The food is consistently good too: truffle pizza with goat cheese and zucchini blossom is worth the splurge, the garganelli Bolognese is a solid bet, as is the ahi tuna tartare.
-From Tuesdays through Saturdays they offer an awesome apertivo hour, too.
+Tucked into the lush courtyard of the Soho Beach House, Cecconi’s is the kind of place you’ll go for lunch and want to linger through sunset cocktails.
+Tiny lights are wrapped around the branches of the buttonwood trees overhead, small Edison bulbs hang from the wooden beams, and the flooring is a Nile-green-and-white-striped tile.
+And the food is consistently fantastic: The truffle pizza with goat cheese and zucchini blossom is worth the splurge; the garganelli Bolognese is always a solid bet.
+From Tuesdays through Saturdays, Cecconi’s has a delightful aperitivi hour.

 3201 Collins Ave., Mid-Beach